IsaiaScope/Iso_Obsidian_2.0/PowerShell/data/basic-tool-admin.md

 So there you have it, now you know how to retrieve all or just one of the scheduled tasks on a local computer.
 If you need additional information about scheduled tasks check out the link in the handout. [link_1](https://learn.microsoft.com/en-us/powershell/module/scheduledtasks/?view=windowsserver2022-ps)

+---
+**Security Check - Uninstalling Media Player**
+By default, Windows Media Player is installed on Windows Server 2019 and possibly later version as well.
+Because this tool is not needed on production servers, it is an unnecessary function and therefore a potential security vulnerability.
+To uninstall media player, perform the following.
+I have two one-liners that you could use.
+In this lecture, we will discuss both.
+Go ahead and copy and paste the first command from your student guide Here is the Command Line: dism /online /Disable-Feature /FeatureName:WindowsMediaPlayer /norestart Here is the Explanation:
+This is a command-line script that uses the Deployment Image Servicing and Management (DISM) tool to disable the Windows Media Player feature on the currently running Windows operating system.
+dism: This is the name of the command-line tool used to manage Windows images.
+/online: This parameter specifies that the DISM command should be run on the currently running Windows operating system, as opposed to an offline Windows image.
+/Disable-Feature: This parameter specifies that the feature being targeted should be disabled.
+/FeatureName:WindowsMediaPlayer: This parameter specifies the name of the feature that should be disabled, which is "WindowsMediaPlayer" in this case.
+/norestart: This parameter specifies that the computer should not be restarted after the command has completed.
+So, when you run this script, it will use the DISM tool to disable the Windows Media Player feature on the currently running Windows operating system, without requiring a system restart.
+Here is the 2nd Command Line: I’ll go ahead and copy and paste this command from the student guide.
+Disable-WindowsOptionalFeature -Online -FeatureName "WindowsMediaPlayer"
+Here is the Explanation:
+1. Disable-WindowsOptionalFeature is a cmdlet that allows you to disable or remove an optional Windows feature.
+2. -Online is a parameter of Disable-WindowsOptionalFeature that specifies that the operation should be performed on the currently running operating system, rather than on an offline image.
+3. -FeatureName "WindowsMediaPlayer" is another parameter of Disable-WindowsOptionalFeature that specifies the name of the Windows feature to disable or remove.
+In this case, the feature being disabled is "Windows Media Player".
+To summarize: -Disable-WindowsOptionalFeature -Online -FeatureName "WindowsMediaPlayer" This command is a PowerShell one-liner that disables the "Windows Media Player" feature on the currently running operating system.
+This is not something that I want to do on my Windows 10 computer.
+But as we have already said Windows media player is considered a security issue when running on a production server, so it is best to disable or remove this feature.